GabrielAlexandratos/2025-SE-GA-JungleLogbook/docs/testing.md

 # Step 1: Setting up the testing environment

-We will use pytest to write and run our tests due to its simplicity and powerful features such as fixtures, parameterization, and plugins.
+We will use pytest to write and run our tests due to its simplicity and powerful features such as fixtures, parameterisation, and plugins.
 Unittest is another option that is built into Python but is more verbose to implement.

 Add the pytest library to your `requirements.txt` and run `pip install -r requirements.txt` to install.